IntersectMBO/ouroboros-network/ouroboros-consensus/docs/ChainDB.md

     candidates(I, V)
     ```

-    ignoring known-to-be-invalid blocks (if any), and order them using (`⊑`) so
+    ignoring known-to-be-invalid blocks (if any) and blocks from the future
+    (i.e., `blockSlot B > currentSlot`), and order them using (`⊑`) so that we
-    that we process the preferred candidate first[^selectThenValidate].
-We also
+    process the preferred candidate first[^selectThenValidate].
+We also ignore
-    ignore any candidates that are prefixes of other candidates (justified by
+    any candidates that are prefixes of other candidates (justified by the
-    the "Always Extend" property).
+    "Always Extend" property).

 3. Not all of these candidates may be valid, because the volatile DB stores blocks
     whose _header_ have been validated, but whose _body_ is still unverified